StuartSmith/VueJS-Samples/vuetodo/README.md

 This is an example application using Vue JS as a todo application.
 The application is quite simple, using Json Place Holder as a Mock backend to create and remove todos from a list of todo items.

 ### Known issue:
-Since this is a Mock API, creating more than one todo will cause an error where multiple todos with the same ID will be added to the list of todos.
+Since this is a Mock API, creating more than one todo will cause an error where multiple todos with the same ID will be generated, and added to the list of todos elements.

 **[Vue warn]: Duplicate keys detected: '201'.
 This may cause an update error.**